- Bank Five Nine And The Impact Of Coronavirus

 ATM: Monday - Friday: 8:00am - 6:00pm

-Our digital banking solutions continue to be available for those who are not yet comfortable visiting us in person.
+Our digital banking solutions continue to be available.
 We offer a complete suite of secure online and mobile banking resources, including mobile check deposit, online bill pay, and Zelle®.

 We appreciate your continued trust in Bank Five Nine as your community bank of choice.
-We will continue to be dedicated to providing you with distinctive customer service in our lobbies, through our drive thru lanes, and online.
+We will continue to be dedicated to providing you with distinctive customer service through our drive thru lanes and online.

 For All Customers: